 to this: ini_set(‘display_errors’, ‘on‘);

 Now it is enabled, so if any error occurs then you will get the error alert in your browser.
 Debug is displayed on your browser tab when there’s an error.
 You can log in to your back office and you can test what the problem is.
 After finishing the debug, turn off the debug mode so the hacker will not get any advantages.
-If you have any errors or any issues while Move Prestashop from localhost to server then leaves your comment.
-We will respond as soon as possible.
+If you feel any issues to apply the above process, feel free to explore our PrestaShop Development Services.